Questions

 For both F1 and F2, an acute Trust will act as lead Trust and employer for the whole year.
 This is the Trust where foundation doctors are based for the majority of their programme.
 This arrangement is particularly important for foundation doctors undertaking placements in general practice, as indemnity will be provided by the acute Trust.

-There may be a limited number of Stand Alone F1 and/or F2 posts available each year.
-These will be advertised and filled through a competitive recruitment process, which may differ from the national recruitment process.
+There may be a limited number of Stand Alone F2 posts available each year.
+These will be managed by the UKFPO.
+Please see the UKFPO website for more information.

 Please see our resignation policy under Policies and Procedures.